OAI/Arazzo-Specification/src/arazzo.md

 * If the actor explicitly cancels, the step-level `onCancel` actions are evaluated.
 If no `onCancel` is defined the step fails and `onFailure` actions apply.
 * If the step `timeout` expires before actor input is received, `onTimeout` actions are evaluated.
 If no `onTimeout` is defined the step fails and `onFailure` actions apply.

+##### Reusable Interaction Objects

+Interaction Objects MAY be stored in the `interactions` map of the [Components Object](#components-object) and referenced via a [Reusable Object](#reusable-object) using `$components.interactions.<name>`.

 ##### Resumption and Workflow State

 When an interaction step suspends, the executor must preserve sufficient state to resume the workflow when actor input arrives.
-For short-lived interactions (seconds to minutes) an in-memory hold is sufficient.
+For short-lived interactions (seconds to minutes) an in-memory hold may be sufficient.
 For long-lived interactions (hours to days) executors SHOULD use a durable storage mechanism.

 The standardized name for the resume token is **`workflowState`**.
 Executors SHOULD use this field name consistently, regardless of transport, so that tooling, documentation, and consumers share a common vocabulary.
 The content of `workflowState` is opaque and executor-defined; this specification does not constrain its format or encoding.

-Executors MUST protect `workflowState` against forgery and tampering using a cryptographic integrity mechanism such as HMAC-SHA256 or authenticated encryption (AEAD).
+Executors MUST protect `workflowState` against forgery and tampering using a cryptographic integrity mechanism such as HMAC-SHA256 ([RFC2104](https://tools.ietf.org/html/rfc2104), [RFC7518](https://tools.ietf.org/html/rfc7518)) or authenticated encryption (AEAD).
 The token MUST NOT expose sensitive workflow state in cleartext.
 See [RFC 6749 §10.12](https://www.rfc-editor.org/rfc/rfc6749#section-10.12) for analogous guidance on the OAuth 2.0 `state` parameter.

 How `workflowState` is transmitted depends on the interaction mode.
 For `redirect` mode, executors SHOULD embed `workflowState` as a query parameter in the `redirect_uri` at the point the step suspends, so that it is returned verbatim when the actor's client completes the redirect.
 Because `workflowState` is generated at suspension time and cannot be known by the document author, it cannot be declared in the `parameters` array; the executor injects it when constructing the redirect URL.
 For `form` and `acknowledge` modes, the mechanism for delivering `workflowState` to the notification or presentation layer is implementation-defined; common approaches include an outbound webhook payload or a push notification reference.

 The storage mechanism, callback registration, and resumption protocol are not defined by this specification.
 Executor implementations are responsible for defining and documenting these contracts with their consumers.

-Interaction Objects MAY be stored in the `interactions` map of the [Components Object](#components-object) and referenced via a [Reusable Object](#reusable-object) using `$components.interactions.<name>`.

 ##### Interaction Object Examples